-Valuation of financial assets at fair value through profit or loss
+Financial assets at fair value through profit or loss

-The Company has quoted investments amounting to BD5,909,241 disclosed in Note 7 which form a material balance in the financial statements of the Company and are subject to change in the fair value.
+The Company has quoted investments amounting to BD6,813,529 disclosed in Note 7 which form a material balance in the financial statements of the Company and are subject to change in the fair value.
 This could have significant impact on the Company's results if assets are misstated.

-Our audit procedures included the testing of investments acquired and sold during the year on a sample basis, testing of ownership and classification and testing of fair value of the guoted investments with the Bahrain Bourse.
+Our audit procedures included the testing of investments acquired and sold during the year on a sample basis, testing of ownership and classification and testing of fair value of the quoted investments with the listed prices in the relevant stock exchange.